isel-leic-ave/jsonoy/README.md

 Implement the extension function `membersToJson` (in `MembersToJson.kt`) using the Kotlin Reflection API.
 This function encodes properties and non-void parameterless functions.
-The `toJson` function must be recursive.
+The `membersToJson` function must be recursive.

 - Members can be annotated with `ToJsonPropName` to replace the member's name with the specified JSON property name.